600 sophisticated automotive startups without manufacturing passenger vehicles

 Israeli company promises a 5-minute recharge for your electric car

 StoreDot aims to jumpstart the electric vehicle revolution by recharging batteries in just 5 minutes.
-Manufacturing likely to begin by 2022.
+Manufacturing is likely to begin by 2022.

 Electric-car range remains limited and recharging the battery can take from 45 minutes to several hours.